-The origination and trading in whole, non-variable life insurance policies has traditionally been understood to not involve transactions in securities.
-However, on February 22, 2019, the United States Court of Appeals for the Fifth Circuit in a case captioned In the Matter of Living Benefits Asset Management, LLC, vs. Kestrel Aircraft Company, Incorporated, case No. 18-10510, concluded that whole, non-variable life insurance policies, when offered for sale to an investor, were securities for purposes of the Securities Act.
-If this same conclusion were to be reached in other circuits or at the Supreme Court, there would be significant changes to our industry and it would materially impact the Company's ability to conduct its business.
+The origination and trading in whole, non-variable life insurance policies has historically been understood to not involve transactions in securities.
+However, on February 22, 2019, the United States Court of Appeals for the Fifth Circuit in a case captioned In the Matter of Living Benefits Asset Management, LLC, vs. Kestrel Aircraft Company, Incorporated, case No. 18-10510, concluded that whole, non-variable life insurance policies, when offered for sale to an investor, were securities for purposes of the Investment Company Act.
+If this same conclusion were to be reached in other circuits or at the Supreme Court and extended to the Securities Act, there would be significant changes to our industry and it would materially impact the Company's ability to conduct its business.

-The Eleventh Circuit Court of Appeals reached a similar conclusion with respect to fractionalized death benefits payable under non-variable policies, but, the District of Columbia Circuit Court of Appeals reached a contrary result with respect to fractionalized death benefits.
+In 2002, the Eleventh Circuit Court of Appeals reached a similar conclusion with respect to fractionalized death benefits payable under non-variable policies in SEC v.
+Mutual Benefits Corp., however, the District of Columbia Circuit Court of Appeals reached a contrary result with respect to fractionalized death benefits in SEC v.
+Life Partners which was decided in 1996.
+The Company does not presently transact in fractionalized death benefits, i.e. buying or selling a part of, but not all of, a life settlement policy, nor does it currently plan to transact in fractionalized death benefits.